-B.S. in Learning, Culture and Technology
+BS in Learning, Culture and Technology

 Corporations, startups, and publishers around the world recognize the need for new products that enhance learning.
-Drexel’s Bachelor of Science major in Learning, Culture, and Technology (LCT) prepares students needed to build the next generation of information and computing technology for learning.
-Students learn interdisciplinary skills and knowledge necessary to design, develop, and implement technology-enhanced learning environments for a variety of settings.
+Drexel’s Bachelor of Science in Learning, Culture and Technology (LCT) prepares students to build the next generation of educational tools and environments.
+Students learn the interdisciplinary skills and knowledge necessary to design, develop, and implement new educational technology for a variety of settings.
 Graduates of the program have a solid background of both theory and practice.

-- Design and Technology: Design and evaluation techniques to enable the development of new and emerging technologies to support learning and teaching
+- Design and Technology: Design and evaluation techniques enable the development of new and emerging technologies to support learning and teaching

-To see degree requirements, sample plans of study and learn more about the faculty, Please visit the Drexel Course Catalog.
+To see degree requirements, sample plans of study and learn more about the faculty, please visit the Drexel Course Catalog.